Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 Software components may go by many names.
 We will focus on objects, as in [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).

 The following [software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) will guide the overall structure of the application.
-While most "end-users" picture an application as a [graphical user interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface), the reality is generally quite different.
+While most [end users](https://en.wikipedia.org/wiki/End_user) picture an application as a [graphical user interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface), the reality is generally quite different.

 ## 4.1 Design Pattern: MVC